Veteran Alcohol and Drug Rehab

 For veterans looking for a community of camaraderie and safety, Tree House Recovery offers a three-month off-base and off-site outpatient SUD program in Nashville, Tennessee.

-Our treatment programs are designed to keep clients engaged in team-building modalities that target core issues of addiction, help them build new relationships, and develop skills to integrate into civilian life.
+Our veteran-focused addiction treatment programs are designed to keep clients engaged in team-building modalities that target core issues of addiction, help them build new relationships, and develop skills to integrate into civilian life.

 Understanding the roots of addiction and PTSD and how to develop relapse prevention tools that work for you can help you master new life skills that can lead to a fulfilling civilian life.

-Our rehab program for veterans is a specialized addiction treatment dedicated to helping military veterans with SUD who may have co-occurring mental health disorders.
+By understanding the roots of addiction and PTSD, veterans can develop effective relapse prevention tools.
+These tools lay the foundation for lasting recovery and a fulfilling life after service.
+Tree House Recovery’s PTSD and substance abuse rehab for veterans is dedicated to helping military veterans with SUD who may have co-occurring mental health disorders.
 Our team of veterans and healthcare professionals understand life’s obstacles after duty and are ready to help with specialized treatment.

 The Benefits of Veteran Rehab